 Surveillance: AI can be used to track people both online and IRL, and this tracking info must be secured by the organization responsible for the data (e.g. home security/automation vendors).
 Another area of concern is facial recognition in public areas, which can be used to identify where specific people are without their permission.
 For example, a company (Clearview.ai) is currently compiling photos from social media for facial recognition, and selling an app to police, governments, and others so they can identify people within seconds of capturing a photo.

-Labor disruption: While AI has the potential to increase satisfaction and decrease the drudgery of work, it also can replace existing workers.
+Labor disruption: While AI has the potential to increase satisfaction and decrease the drudgery of work, it also can replace or demotivate existing workers.
 For example, autonomous freight trucks may put some truck drivers out of work.
 Workers may also feel like their skills are not being utilized well when they must follow what an AI system instructs them on what to do.
 For example, some delivery workers who have to follow AI created directions are unhappy they can't use the navigating skills and knowledge that they are proud of.
-These problems for workers are not limited to physical labor, but can indeed affect so-called knowledge workers and their job satisfaction and performance.
+These problems for workers are not limited to physical labor, but can indeed affect knowledge workers and their job satisfaction and performance.